ranchordo/ranchordo/README.md

 ### Some facts about me
 - I live in Colorado
 - I am entirely self-taught in terms of programming
-- I don't write comments as much as I should because I think code should be able to describe itself
+- I don't write comments as much as I should because I think code should be able to describe itself (okay, I have to admit I'm just making excuses at this point)
 - My pronouns: He/him

 ### Some stats stuff, I guess?